The Ultimate Guide to Household Cleaning: What You Should Be Cleaning When

 Take those containers of leftovers you vowed to reinvent but never got around to, for example.
 It's probably best to do an audit of that back row of your refrigerator and toss them (and any other expired items) each week to prevent overcrowding and keep your fridge running optimally.

 Research shows that the easiest habits to keep are the ones that are automatic, like glancing at these checklists.
 This way, you'll never waste time wondering where to even begin or be caught off guard by a seasonal task that crept up on you.
 And trust us: Having lists like these make delegation among family members that much easier.
-Sure, that once-a-year deep clean is a springtime rite of passage that never gets old (and we have a checklist to help you tackle that, too), but for a more long-tail approach, read on for our printable checklists, which tells you what you should be doing—and when to do it—so you can keep your home in company-ready shape all year round.
+Sure, that once-a-year deep clean is a springtime rite of passage that never gets old, but for a more long-tail approach, read on for our printable checklists, which tells you what you should be doing—and when to do it—so you can keep your home in company-ready shape all year round.